tlozoot/experigen/README.md

 ## A Note on Time Measurements

 Response times can be enabled or disabled in settings.js.
-Responses are measured with millisecond accuracy using the timer in the host browser.
+Responses are measured with millisecond precision using the timer in the host browser.

 Note: there are known issues with older versions of IE (8 and below) rounding to 15 ms intervals (see: http://ejohn.org/blog/accuracy-of-javascript-time/)